-13.10.2 Bergrivier Municipality have appointed an Internal Auditor, which will include anti-corruption capacity under the guidance of a Performance and Audit Committee.
-In terms of its Charter, the primary role of the Performance and Audit Committee will be to:
+- 13.10.1 The MFMA stipulates that a Municipality must maintain a system of internal audit under the control and direction of an audit committee.
+Furthermore, the internal audit function of Bergrivier is required to report on matters relating to: - Internal Control; - Accounting procedures and practices; - Risk and risk management: - Loss control: and - Compliance with applicable legislation. - 13.10.2 Bergrivier have appointed an Internal Auditor, which will include anti-corruption capacity under the guidance of an Audit Committee.
+In terms of its Charter, the primary role of the Audit Committee will be to: - Evaluate the performance of internal audit; - Review the internal audit function's compliance with its mandate as approved by the Audit Committee: - Review and approve the internal audit charter, internal audit plans and internal audit's conclusions with regard to internal control; - Review significant differences of opinion between management and internal audit function: - Evaluate the independence and effectiveness of internal auditors; and - Review the co-operation and co-ordination between the internal and external audit function and co-coordinating the formal internal audit work plans with external auditors to avoid duplication of work. - 13.10.3 The anti-corruption capacity within Bergrivier will be responsible for the investigation of allegations of fraud and corruption that is brought to its attention.
+Additionally, it will support the risk management procedures from a fraud risk identification perspective. - 13.10.4 Bergrivier recognises the fact that the positive support by all its managers for Internal Audit and its functions, speedy response to, and the addressing of queries raised by Internal Audit is vital to the success of the Plan.
+Where managers are found to be slow in addressing internal control and shortcomings raised by Internal Audit, firm action will be considered.

-- Evaluate the performance of internal audit; - Review the internal audit function's compliance with its mandate as approved by the Audit Committee: - Review and approve the internal audit charter, internal audit plans and internal audit's conclusions with regard to internal control; - Review significant differences of opinion between management and internal audit function; - Evaluate the independence and effectiveness of internal auditors; and - Review the co-operation and co-ordination between the internal and external audit function and co-coordinating the formal internal audit work plans with external auditors to avoid duplication of work. - 13.10.3 The Internal Audit Department within Bergrivier Municipality will be responsible for the investigation of allegations of fraud and corruption that is brought to its attention.
-Additionally, it will support the risk management procedures from a fraud risk identification perspective. - 13.10.4 Bergrivier Municipality recognises the fact that the positive support by all its managers for Internal Audit and its functions, speedy response to, and the addressing of queries raised by Internal Audit is vital to the success of the Plan.
-Where managers are found to be slow in addressing internal control and shortcomings raised by Internal Audit, firm action will be considered. - 13.10.5 Awareness strategies will also be developed to enhance managers' understanding of the role of Internal Audit. - 13.10.6 Bergrivier Municipality is also the subject of annual external audits.
-These audits include the following tasks: - Examining evidence supporting the amounts and disclosures in the financial statements; - Assessing the accounting principles used and significant estimates made by management; and - Evaluating the overall financial statement presentation.
+- 13.10.5 Awareness strategies will also be developed to enhance managers' understanding of the role of Internal Audit. - 13.10.6 Bergrivier is also the subject of annual external audits.
+These audits include the following tasks: - Examining evidence supporting the amounts and disclosures in the financial statements; - · Assessing the accounting principles used and significant estimates made by management; and - Evaluating the overall financial statement presentation.